 Devices on the Ethernet network continually monitor the receive data path for activity as a means of checking that the link is working correctly.
 When the network is idle, the devices also send a link test signal to one another to verify link integrity.
 The keyer rear panel is fitted with two LEDs to monitor the Ethernet connection.

-This Amber LED is ON when a 100Base-TX link is last detected.
-The LED is OFF when a 10Base-T link is last detected (the LINK LED is ON).
-Upon power-up the LED is OFF as the last detected rate is not known and therefore defaults to the 10Base-T state until rate detection is completed.
+10/100 This Amber LED is ON when a 100Base-TX link is last detected.
+The LED is to the 10Base-T state until rate detection is completed.